 Without insurance, accidents like this won't end well for your wallet

 Having car insurance in the Philippines can also save you from potentially expensive liabilities, especially if you hit a pedestrian or damage property such as other cars.
-Rather than paying for these expenses out of your own pocket (which also makes you susceptible to extortion from unscrupulous parties), your insurer will foot the bill, subject to the terms of your insurance contract.
+Rather than paying for these expense by yourself, with car insurance, you can claim the own damage with the insurer, subject to the terms of your insurance contract.

 Apart from the man-made factors, there is also Mother Nature to consider.
 Remember that an average of nine tropical storms pass through the Philippines every year, and all these put your car at risk in a number of ways (flooding from continuous rains, falling trees or billboards from fierce winds, even landslides in mountainous areas), so having auto insurance in PH adds to your peace of mind.